 PhD/PsyD: These degrees are eligible to become Licensed Psychologists.
 PhD’s tend to work on more formal health assessments, while PsyD’s focus on more clinical work with clients.

 **ALL of these licensees are trained in basic counseling and helping skills and could be qualified to work with couples.
 It’s important to look at the field their educational degrees are in and what their certifications are.

 NCC: National Certified Counselor.
 These clinicians have maintained continuing education hours and met the high national standards set by the board.

 AASECT Certified Sex Therapist: American Association of Sexuality Educators, Counselors and Therapists.
 These clinicians complete extensive training and education programs to work with clients who have sexual concerns.

 Certified EFT: Emotionally Focused Couples Therapist.
 These clinicians complete rigorous training programs to learn to use an attachment style approach to strengthen and maintain secure bonds between partners.
 This has the most positive outcome studies of any couples therapy approach.

 Gottman Trained: This certification is also for those clinicians practicing couples work.
 It requires much training and supervision to hold this title.
 Various levels of this training can be achieved and notated.

 A therapist’s credentials come from experience and education.
-It’s best to look at the whole picture when trying to find the right therapist.
+It’s best to look at the whole picture when trying to find a couples therapist.
 Look at all the acronyms rather than focusing your attention on one.

 We’re ready to do something different!

-If you two are ready to strengthen your bond or heal old attachment wounds, schedule a session with Cycles Couples Counseling and let a specialized and experience couple’s therapist help you.
+If you two are ready to strengthen your bond or heal old attachment wounds, schedule a session with Cycles Couples Counseling and let a specialized and experienced couples therapist help you!